greg-gajda/spark-examples/notes/regression/regression-algorithms.md

-# Predicting House prices by using different linear regression algorithms
+# Predicting House prices by using different regression algorithms

 Data set used in this example can be found in data folder on github (https://github.com/grzegorzgajda/spark-examples) in file house-data.csv.